 LEGO Education has released their new LEGO SPIKE Prime Kit.
 The new product will be appearing in classrooms across the country in an effort to help educators find new and inventive ways to teach STEAM (Science, Technology, Engineering, Art, Math).

-To get more information on what parents and students can expect, Parentology spoke with Jon Bishop, a K-12 STEM Coordinator for Canton Public Schools, and Steve Coxon, Ph.D., an associate professor of the Online Education program at Maryville University.
+To get more information on what parents and students can expect, Parentology spoke with Jon Bishop, a K-12 STEM Coordinator for Canton Public Schools, and Steve Coxon, Ph.D., an associate professor of the School of Education at Maryville University and executive director of the Center of Access and Achievement (CA2).
 Both gave a sneak peek at the new LEGO Education product.

 How It Works